-AE onset day is calculated as (date of AE start - date of double-blind first dose + 1).
-The onset day will be missing if the start date is missing or partially missing.
+AE onset day is calculated as (date of AE start - date of double-blind first dose + 1) if it is after the first dose of study drug.
+AE onset day is calculated as (date of AE start - date of double-blind first dose) if it is before the first dose of study drug.